AnnChenLab/ISCVAM/README.md

 # ISCVAM example datasets

 We applied ISCVAM to investigate cell populations using two Multiome datasets for proof of principle.
 The two multiome datasets are:
-1) 16,232 cells from the matched pairs of sorted CD8+ Tissue resident memory (TRM) and recirculating (ReCir) T cells from 4 ovarian cancer patients in Anadon, Yu et al. 2022
+1) 16,232 cells from the matched pairs of sorted CD8+ Tissue resident memory (TRM) and recirculating (ReCir) T cells from 4 ovarian cancer patients in Anadon, Yu et al. 2022, with GEO: GSE192780
 2) 11,172 cells from a PBMC sample from 10X Genomics

 In our manucript, the two datasets was used as: